Lil-B/THOTFIX/README.md

 Jumping watchers can be destroyed by jumping on them.
 If you do so, you will be able to double jump.

-By collecting commits, add new features to hotfix.
+By collecting commits, add new features to THOTFIX.
 The more features you have, the more likely you will progress in the game.

 ## Screenshots